donnieprakoso/workshop-copilot/lab2-configure-and-deploying-svc-api/README.md

   > [profile default]
 ```

-- Use default configuration with new VPC
+- Use default configuration with a new VPC

 ```
 Credential source: [profile default]